 Why Deep Water Solo in Vietnam?

-Vietnam is not the mecca for deep water soloing (Mallorca, Spain is), but there are several reasons why Vietnam is unique and why people are attracted to climbing there:
+Vietnam is not the mecca for deep water soloing (Mallorca in Spain is), but there are several reasons why Vietnam is unique and why people are attracted to climbing there:

 - The scenery is breathtaking.
 In Vietnam, you climb up beautiful limestone rocks and stare out to emerald water.
 It’s one of the most beautiful landscapes I’ve experienced.
 If you go during the low season, there’s also less of a crowd and it’s incredibly peaceful and quiet.

 - The water is warm.
 You’ll be climbing in and out of the water several times, and it can get cold in the shade of the rocks.
-I went in November during the low season (low of 65°F) and the water was pleasantly warm.
+I went in November and the water was pleasantly warm.

 - You don’t have to travel far to deep water solo.
-The most popular place to deep water solo in Vietnam is Lan Ha Bay, which is ~3 hours east of Hanoi, which has one of Vietnam’s international airports.
+The most popular place to deep water solo in Vietnam is Lan Ha Bay, which is three hours east of Hanoi, home to one of Vietnam’s international airports.
 Lan Ha Bay is an extension of the famous Ha Long Bay and the nearby Cát Bà Island is a popular destination itself.
-I took a $28 round-trip bus-ferry-bus with Cat Ba Express to travel from Hanoi to Cát Bà Island.
+I took a $28 USD round-trip bus-ferry-bus from Hanoi to Cát Bà Island.

-If you want to explore a more rural side of Vietnam and experience an epic 3-day motorbiking journey through mountains, this Ha Giang Loop guide highlights a different kind of adventure in Vietnam.
+If you want to explore a more rural side of Vietnam and experience an epic three-day motorbiking journey through the mountains, this Ha Giang Loop guide highlights a different kind of adventure in Vietnam.

-Here are some general information on deep water soloing specifically in Vietnam.
+To help you plan your trip, here is some important information on deep water soloing specifically in Vietnam.

 Where can you deep water solo in Vietnam?